souravseal99/souravseal99/README.md

 ## About Me
  <pre align="right">
   Hi, I am Sourav Seal,
-  I am a sophomore, currently persuing B.Tech(CSE) from Maulana Abul Kalam Azad University of Technology, West Bengal.
+  I am a Junior, currently persuing B.Tech(CSE) from Maulana Abul Kalam Azad University of Technology, West Bengal.
   I am an Open Source Enthusiast and a Front-end developer always open to learn and collaborate